patla001/GardenFight/README.md

 # Game Description
 The main focus of this game is the Multiplayer system so that player can fight another real player (most likely friend!) and not an unsmart AI.
 The fight happens in an enclosed arena.
 After a math finishes the defeated player can request a rematch to the other player.
 Here are some key components of the game-
-- **Multiplayer**: We have used the built in UNet library to achieve the multiplayer functionality.
-There are some other networking libraries like photon, bolt etc. But we decided to go with the Unet because it has the most resource.
+- **Multiplayer**: We use Mirror Networking (formerly UNet) to achieve the multiplayer functionality.
+Mirror is the community-supported continuation of Unity's deprecated UNET system, providing reliable and feature-rich networking for multiplayer games.
 - **Arena**:
 <img src="Demo/arena.png" width="400"> <img src="Demo/2_player.png" width="400">
 -	**Character**: